jp morgan vs charles schwab

 Extended Hours Trading: Available at Schwab but not at J.P.
 Morgan Investing.

-Banking Tools: Checks and debit cards are available with both brokerage firms via linked bank accounts.
-Schwab has the most generous ATM policies and the lowest account fees.
+Banking Tools: Both brokers offer checks and debit cards through linked bank accounts.
+Schwab stands out with better ATM policies and lower fees.

-Individual Retirement Accounts: Schwab has more IRA types.
-Plus, J.P.
-Morgan Investing customers have to pay $75 to close a retirement account.
+Individual Retirement Accounts: Schwab offers more IRA options.
+J.P.
+Morgan Investing charges a $75 fee to close a retirement account.

-Fractional Shares: Schwab has a service called Stock Slices.
-The securities that make up the S&P 500 index can be purchased in whole dollars.
-There’s a $5 minimum.
+Fractional Shares: Schwab offers Stock Slices, which allow S&P 500 stocks to be purchased in whole dollars with a $5 minimum.
 J.P.
-Morgan Investing has no such service.
+Morgan Investing does not offer this feature.

-Periodic Mutual Fund Investing: Both firms offer this.
+Periodic Mutual Fund Investing: Available at both firms.

 Winner: Schwab